Alisa Morss Clyne: University of Maryland, College Park

 In 2019, Clyne became an associate professor at the University of Maryland, College Park's (UMD) A. James Clark School of Engineering with a courtesy appointment in the School of Biomedical Engineering, Science, and Health Systems, at Drexel.
+She also was inducted into the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows in 2019.
 Upon joining the faculty, she moved her Vascular Kinetics Laboratory to UMD.
 Early into her tenure at UMD, she was elected a Fellow of the American Institute for Medical and Biological Engineering for "outstanding contributions to vascular mechanobiology and metabolism research, innovation in biomechanics education, and tireless advocacy for engineering diversity."
 In 2020, Clyne was named the Fischell Department of Bioengineering's inaugural Associate Chair for Diversity, Equity, and Inclusion.
 Shortly after stepping into this role, she was promoted to the rank of full professor and elected a Fellow of the BMES.